ParentShield can be used to block iMessage or FaceTime.

-iMessages are like WhatsApp messages in that they are encrypted and impossible to monitor, so iMessages will NOT appear in your ParentShield Portal.
+iMessages are like WhatsApp messages in that they are encrypted and impossible for us to monitor, so iMessages will NOT appear in your ParentShield Portal.
+You can however use your web browser to monitor your child’s WhatsApp if appropriate .
 Unrestricted access to iMessage and FaceTime is generally not recommended for younger children.

 Disabling iMessage to/from phone numbers is also a very Good Thing for any mobile phone that does not have permanent access to Mobile Data as this will provide a more stable connection.
 It will also mean that message threads are easier to read as they will all use the same channel.
 SMS.